sdBrinkmann/TrendDecomposition.jl/docs/src/man/moving.md

 ## Classical decomposition

-Given the implementations of [`maSeason`](@ref) and [`rollingAverage`](@ref), the following two decompositions using moving averages can be archived:
+Given the implementations of [`maSeason`](@ref) and [`rollingAverage`](@ref), the following two decompositions using moving averages can be achieved:

 The additive model
 ```math